Polem4rch/transit-resident-agent/paper.md

 1. We define the Transit-Resident Agent (TRA) threat model — an agent whose state lives exclusively in network packet payloads with no fixed storage
 2. We implement a working PoC demonstrating pure state persistence across 16,500 hops over 4.38 hours with zero degradation
-3. We extend the PoC with local LLM integration demonstrating distributed cognition across 7,190 hops over 2.55 hours
+3. We extend the PoC with local LLM integration demonstrating distributed cognition across 14,790 hops with full metrics
-4. We document an emergent agent self-model that developed without explicit programming
+4. We document the progressive development of networking-accurate self-descriptions not present in the original instruction
 5. We empirically characterize the failure mode under node termination
 6. We identify the node as the primary attack surface and characterize its vulnerability profile
 7. We propose a detection methodology based on behavioral fingerprinting in transit
 8. We identify the born timestamp as the sole persistent forensic artifact of a TRA
-9. We identify the architectural gap in existing detection and forensic frameworks
+9. We survey existing detection platforms and confirm the complete absence of rules specific to this threat class
+10. We propose the first IDS rule targeting TRA traffic patterns
+11. We identify four exfiltration channels viable from outside the target network
+12. We identify six external attack vectors for initial node establishment
+13. We compare TRA to existing artifact-free techniques and identify its unique property of having no fixed host

 ---